 Operating Cash Flow vs Net Income

 Net income and earnings per share (EPS) are two of the most frequently referenced financial metrics, so how are they different from operating cash flow?
 The main difference comes down to accounting rules such as the matching principle and accrual principle when preparing financial statements.

-Net income includes all sorts of expenses, some that may have actually been paid for and some that may have simply been created by accountants (such as depreciation).
+Net income includes all sorts of expenses, some that may have actually been paid for and some that may have simply been created by accounting principles (such as depreciation).

 In addition, a company’s revenue recognition principle and matching of expenses to the timing of revenues can result in a material difference between OCF and net income.